 The American water shrew is a solitary and semiaquatic species of shrew.
 Their color changes throughout the year, from light brown in the summer to black in the winter.

-The water shrew measures from 13 to 17 cm and weighs from 8 to 18 g.
-They live in streams and ponds, with a lifespan of about 18 months.
+The water shrew measures from 13 to 17 cm and weighs 8 to 18 g.
+They live in streams and ponds for about 18 months.

 This species of water shrew is an omnivore eating aquatic insects, small fish, plants, and snails.

 The Appalachian cottontail is a species of rabbit found in the eastern regions of the United States.

 They are small-sized rabbits weighing around 756 grams to 1153 grams and measuring 408 mm in length on average.